-Regular employees shall be entitled to participate in the sick leave program upon completion of three (3) months of active service with the Employer.
+Regular employees shall be entitled to participate in the paid personal time program upon completion of three (3) months of active service with the Employer.

-33.02 Sick Leave Plan Benefits
+33.02 Paid Personal Time

-A) Regular full-time employees receive five (5) sick days for each payroll calendar year (from the start of the first full pay period of each calendar year and ending twenty-six (26) pay periods later);

-- B) All regular full-time employees hired after July 1st of each year will receive three (3) sick days for that year; - C) Regular part-time employees will receive three (3) sick days for each payroll calendar year or one (1) sick day if hired after July 1st in that year; - D) Sick days must be taken in full day increments and will be paid as full day increments.
-No sick pay will be paid for part days; - E) Sick leave is not cumulative from year to year and any unused sick leave at year end will not be paid out to the employee; - F) When appropriate, the Employer may request a medical certificate to substantiate a sick leave claim; - G) Sick leave is not to be used for the purpose of attendance at medical or dental appointments, which shall be arranged during normal off duty hours; - H) Absence from work to attend emergency medical or dental appointments and medical appointments arising from a work related accident covered by Workers' Compensation, shall be paid for from the employee's remaining sick leave.
+- A) Regular full-time employees receive six (6) paid personal time days for each payroll calendar year (from the start of the first full pay period of each calendar year and ending twenty-six (26) pay periods later); - B) All regular full-time employees hired after July 1st of each year will receive three (3) paid personal time days for that year; - C) Regular part-time employees will receive three (3) paid personal time days for each payroll calendar year or one (1) paid personal time day if hired after July 1st in that year; - D) Paid personal time days may be used in increments of no less than 15 (fifteen) minutes (1/4 hour). - E) Employees may carry over all unused paid personal time days from the previous year (to a maximum of one year's accrual) at the start of the new year.
+This bank may be used for future paid personal time purposes.
+Unused paid personal time bank hours will not be paid out. - F) Paid personal time shall be used at the employee's option.
+At no time will an employee be required to use her paid personal time prior to using any other form of leave i.e.) vacation, unpaid leave of absence. - G) All carried-over and new paid personal time days for each new payroll calendar year shall all become available for use effectively at the start of each calendar year's first pay period.